Hair Transplant Training

 FUE takes singular or small clusters of follicles from an area of strong healthy hair which is then prepared for transplant in the balding area.
 This process requires superb skills by the surgeon and can even be conducted by doctor-directed robotics technology.

 FUT involves the removal of an area of skin with a crop of healthy hair.
-Also known as a graft, this harvesting-style method is similar to laying grass turfs for an even lawn!
+Also known as a graft, this harvesting-style method is similar to laying grass turfs for an even lawn.
 The downside to this practice is the risk of scarring.

 Why MATA